carterkelly9/CtCI/README.md

 Cracking the Coding Interview notes, solutions, etc.
 All of the solutions thus far are implemented in Python.
-The hope is to also have C++ implementations in the future (and possibly JavaScript, Java, ...).
+The hope is to also have C++ implementations in the future (and possibly other languages).

 ## Contents